Melbourne Grammar School: History

 The beginning of the new century saw the school's future assured, with enrolments increasing and the Jubilee celebrated in 1908.
 Hundreds of former students enlisted in the Great War of 1914–1918, as they had in the South African War, and more than 200 did not return.

 The 1920s were a relatively stable time for the school, experiencing high academic and sporting results.
 The 1930s however were an unsettling time.
 The Great Depression put pressure on members of the Grammar community, while administrative instability affected the whole school.
 Between 1935 and 1938 the school had three headmasters and two acting headmasters, and the outbreak of war the following year meant building plans were put on hold.
 Some 3,500 old boys enlisted in the services, and school buildings were commandeered by Australian and American forces with some students dispatched to the country and others doubled up in crowded quarters.

 By the 1950s it became clear that the school was seriously lacking adequate space, with expansions, extensions and renovations mostly crammed into Bromby's original 15 acre.
 The School subsequently embarked upon a building program which it was thought could take 30 years to complete, with the Senior School, Wadhurst and Grimwade campuses all receiving attention.
 The Centenary Building Campaign of 1958 began this expansion.
 Another solution to this problem since this time has been the steady acquisition of neighbouring properties.

 In 1986 the governors decided on a staged restructure of the school.
 Until then, Wadhurst, established as a preparatory school in 1886 and Grimwade House, opened in 1918, had operated as two parallel feeder schools taking students through to Year 8.
 Grimwade's boarding house had closed in the mid-1970s, leading to debate on the best use of the newly available space.
 It was decided to introduce girls at primary levels at Grimwade House, and today Grimwade House caters for girls and boys up to Year 6 and Wadhurst for boys in Years 7 and 8.

 The 1980s and 1990s were times of further growth, with the outdoor program expanded with three permanent campsites at Breakfast Creek near Licola, Woodend and Banksia Peninsula on the Gippsland Lakes.
-On 7 April 2008, as part of the celebrations of Melbourne Grammar's sesquicentenary, the school officially opened the multimillion-dollar Nigel Peck Centre for Learning and Leadership on the Domain Road boundary, an event which was attended by the Premier of Victoria, John Brumby, who is also an Old Melbournian.
+On 7 April 2008, as part of the celebrations of Melbourne Grammar's sesquicentenary, the school officially opened the multimillion-dollar Nigel Peck Centre for Learning and Leadership on the Domain Road boundary, an event which was attended by the then Premier of Victoria, John Brumby, who is also an Old Melbournian.